faberjs/faber-cli/README.md

 3. Prepare the [data](#passing-data) you want to use in your actions;
 4. Test your actions with the [`faber execute`](#faber-execute) CLI command.

+> Make sure you stage your changes in Git before running your actions.
+[Learn more](#back-up-before-executing).

 If you want to **use an existing boilerplate** to create a new project:

 1. Prepare the [data](#passing-data) you want to use for your project as a minified JSON;